Skip to contents

 RAINMean daily rainfall (mm)

-LATOptional latitude of weather observation, see LAT/LON Note
+LATOptional latitude of weather observation, see LAT/LON Details

-LONOptional longitude of weather observation, see LAT/LON Note
+LONOptional longitude of weather observation, see LAT/LON Details

 emergence

 expected date of plant emergence (or transplanting for rice) entered in YYYY-MM-DD format (character).
-Described in Table 1 of Savary et al. 2012 and Table 1 of Savary et al. 2015.
+Described in Table 1 of Savary et al. 2012.

 onset

 expected number of days until the onset of disease after emergence date (day, integer).
-Described in Table 1 of Savary et al. 2012 and Table 1 of Savary et al. 2015.
+Described in Table 1 of Savary et al. 2012.

 duration

 simulation duration i.e., growing season length (day, integer).
-Described in Table 1 of Savary et al. 2012 and Table 1 of Savary et al. 2015.
+Described in Table 1 of Savary et al. 2012.

 rhlim